"Man is the only animal that blushes. Or needs to."

 She made a low noise.

-She was short and thin and around middle age.
+She was short and thin and around middle years.
 Her hair was long and it was gray but not, it seemed, from age.
 She was naked, and when she stood Peter saw she was lame in the left leg.
-Her eyes were yellow.
+And her eyes were yellow.

 And then the strange woman walked away.

 She walked right out the chapel door, barefoot and naked into the fresh snow, and vanished.
-She left the door open.
+She even left the door open.
 When Peter looked out she was gone, though there were tracks in the snow.
-They did not appear entirely human.
+They didn’t appear entirely human…

 I've gone mad, Peter thought.
 It was the only explanation that made sense.
 Somehow, it was a comfort.
 He went out and finished shoveling the snow.